If you have a question that is not listed, please don't hesitate to make contact with us to ask.

 Do you have a turntable?

 Yes.
 Normally the "loops" (locomotive run-around tracks) at each end of the line are used, to allow the locomotive to run around the train and connect to the other end.
-However, when the turntable is commissioned (expected in 2015), on most trips our locomotive will be turned for demonstration purposes on the turntable located at Glenbrook, and the public will be invited to watch this fascinating operation.
+Our turntable, located at the Glenbrook end of our line (only recently commissioned) is used occasionally to turn locomotives and carriages around for demonstration and mechanical purposes.

 How do I contact you?